bshinnny/SplitwiseClone/API-Docs/expenses.md

     ```json
     {
-      "message": "Booking couldn't be found",
+      "message": "Expense couldn't be found",
       "statusCode": 404
     }
     ```

-* Error response: Bookings that have been started can't be deleted
+* Error response: Expenses that have been completed or declined can't be deleted
   * Status Code: 403
   * Headers:
     * Content-Type: application/json